Part-DB/Part-DB-server/docs/installation/installation_docker.md

       # When this is empty the content of config/banner.md is used as banner
       #- BANNER=This is a test banner<br>with a line break
 ```

 4. Customize the settings by changing the environment variables (or add new ones).
-See [Configuration]({% link configuration.md %}) for more information.
+See [Configuration]({% link
+   configuration.md %}) for more information.
 5. Inside the folder, run

 ```bash
    docker-compose up -d
 ```

-6. Create the inital database with
+6. Create the initial database with

  ```bash
 docker exec --user=www-data partdb php bin/console doctrine:migrations:migrate
  ```

 and watch for the password output

-6. Part-DB is available under `http://localhost:8080` and you can log in with username `admin` and the password shown before
+6. Part-DB is available under `http://localhost:8080` and you can log in with username `admin` and the password shown
+   before

-The docker image uses a SQLite database and all data (database, uploads and other media) is put into folders relative to the docker-compose.yml.
+The docker image uses a SQLite database and all data (database, uploads and other media) is put into folders relative to
+the docker-compose.yml.

 ### MySQL